Privacy Policy

 Links to Other Websites

 Our website may contain links to enable you to visit other websites of interest easily.
-However, once you have used these links to leave our site, you should note that we do not have any control over that website.
-Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such websites and such sites are not governed by this privacy statement.
+However, once you have used these links to leave our site, we do not have any control over those websites.
+We cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites, and such sites are not governed by this privacy statement.
 You should exercise caution and look at the privacy statement applicable to the website in question.

 Your Data Protection Rights

-- Your right of access – you have the right to ask us for copies of your personal information.
+• Right of access – You have the right to ask us for copies of your personal information.

-- Your right to erasure – you have the right to ask us to erase your personal information in certain circumstances.
-Exclusions include where a legal basis for processing exists.
+• Right to erasure – You have the right to ask us to erase your personal information in certain circumstances, except where a legal basis for processing exists.

-- Your right to restrict processing – you have the right to ask us to restrict the processing of your personal information in some circumstances.
+• Right to restrict processing – You have the right to ask us to restrict the processing of your personal information in some circumstances.

-- Your right to object to processing – you have the right to object to the processing if we rely on legitimate interests for processing.
-If you have given consent for processing, you can withdraw this at any time.
+• Right to object to processing – You have the right to object to the processing of your information if we rely on legitimate interests.
+If you have given consent, you can withdraw this at any time.

-- Your right to data portability – you have the right to ask us to transfer the personal information you given to us to another organisation, or to you, in certain circumstances.
-This applies if the information is being processed based on your consent, or in preparation for a contract and processing is automated.
+• Right to data portability – You have the right to ask us to transfer the personal information you have given to us to another organisation, or to you, in certain circumstances.
+This applies where processing is based on consent or preparation for a contract, and processing is automated.

-Please contact us at 15 John Bradshaw Court, Alexandria Way, Congleton, Cheshire, CW12 1LB if you wish to make a request.
+Please contact us at: 15 John Bradshaw Court, Alexandria Way, Congleton, Cheshire, CW12 1LB to make a request.

 How to Complain

-If you have any concerns about our use of your personal information, you can make a complaint by writing to the Data Protection Officer, Back Office Support Services Ltd, 15 John Bradshaw Court,, Alexandria Way, Congleton, Cheshire, CW12 1LB.
+If you have any concerns about our use of your personal information, you can make a complaint by writing to:

 Information Commissioner’s Office